ACM-Service-Project/ACM-Service-Project-Backend/README.md

 * Search for patron
     - **/patrons/searchPatrons**
-    - Takes a POST request with an object with *at least* one of the following attributes:
+    - Takes a GET request with an object with *at least* one of the following attributes:
     -       {
                 lastName,
                 firstName,